-Then pop the cookie dough into fridge to harden up.
+The next step is to pop the cookie dough into the fridge to stiffen up.
 It’ll be too messy to roll right away, give it at least an hour but overnight (or nights…) is fine.

 The dough will start to loosen up when you handle it as the butter melts so even if it’s completely solid from the fridge you can get workable cookies.
 Preheat the oven and grab a spoon.